itemsapi/dashboard/README.md

 Currently it is a basic installation version of Dashboard.
 Later there will be added instructions how to compile it with grunt and use for production purposes.

+## Configuration and Run

+- to change your backend URL to your own go to `app/scripts/app.js` and change `baseUrl` (you can use demo url http://cloud.itemsapi.com/api/v1)
+- to run application open http://dashboard.cms/app in the browser

 ## Demo

 - http://app.itemsapi.com/

+## Contribution

+This is early stage of the dashboard.
+There is still lot of works, improvements.
+If you want to help you can:

+- ask for new feature
+- make code review and suggest improvements
+- share your ideas
+- add new pull requests

+## License

+ItemsAPI dashboard is licensed under the MIT Open Source license.
+For more information, see the LICENSE file in this repository.